Mayerch1/RemindmeBot/README.md

 	you can combine relative intervals like this
 		1y 1mo 2 days -5h

+	iso-timestamps are supported
+		be aware that specifying a timezone will ignore the server timezone

-	dates are supported aswell, you can try different formats
+	dates are supported, you can try different formats
 		• 5 jul, 5th july, july 5
-		• 23 sept at 3pm or 23 sept at 15:00
+		• 23 sept at 3pm, 23 sept at 15:00
 		• 2050

-	Note: the parser uses day first (1.2.2021 -> 1st January) absolute days do respect the /timezone of the server
+	Note: the parser uses day first and year first (1.2.2021 -> 1st January)

 	the reminder can occur as much as 1 minute delayed
 ```